IceHe/lib/snips/books/designing-data-intensive-applications.md

 _Terminology Clash_

 - **Serialization** _is unfortunately also used in the context of transactions, with a completely different meaning._
-- _To avoid overloading the word we’ll stick with **encoding** ( in this book ) , even though serialization is perhaps a more common term._
+- _To avoid overloading the word we'll stick with **encoding** ( in this book ) , even though serialization is perhaps a more common term._

 ### Language-Specific Formats